What Does Universal Design Really Mean?

 Universal Design isn’t something most homeowners think about when building or remodeling a home, but it is something we discuss frequently with our clients.
-Aging In Place or Universal Design, both used interchangeably, simply defined is a home designed and built to be used and accessed easily by all people no matter their age, size, or abilities.
+Universal Design simply defined is a home designed and built to be used and accessed easily by all people no matter their age, size, or abilities.
 This universal approach to design and construction is all about planning and details.
 What products, features, and space planning considerations need to be in place for the space to function for all?

 Creating a Universal Design home means that the living spaces are designed with those principles in mind from the beginning and is aesthetically beautiful.
 Some examples in design, planning, and adaptations that can be made are wider doorways, smooth level flooring, curb free showers with grab bars and benches, no step entryways, lowered countertop work spaces, elevators or stair lifts, accessible electrical outlets and switches, and kitchens that offer multi-level surfaces for people who use a wheelchair or just need to sit while preparing food.